Bradwell Abbey

-Bradwell Abbey or Bradwell Priory is a Scheduled Monument, urban studies site, district and former civil parish in Milton Keynes, Buckinghamshire, England.
-The site was once the location of a Benedictine priory, founded in 1155.
+Bradwell Abbey or Bradwell Priory is a scheduled monument and urban studies site in Milton Keynes, Buckinghamshire, England.
+It was a Benedictine priory, founded around 1154 and dissolved in 1524.
+The name Bradwell Abbey is also used for the district around the abbey site.
+In addition, Bradwell Abbey was the name of a civil parish which existed from 1858 until 2011.
+In 2001 the parish had a population of 6544.

 Historic Bradwell Priory

 The Priory was established around 1154.
 It grew during the Middle Ages to become an important local centre, but declined during the Black Death when, amongst others, its prior William of Loughton died.
 The Priory was closed in 1524 (some 12 years before the general dissolution of the monasteries) and the site of the monastery and its scanty revenues were granted to Cardinal Wolsey for the endowment of his new college.
 All that remains today is a small chapel and a farmhouse that has become a centre for cultural activities and an Urban Studies centre.
 Many of the medieval trackways converging on the abbey became rights of way and bridleways and subsequently became part of the Milton Keynes redway system (a network of shared paths).

 The arrival of the West Coast Main Line railway split the Abbey lands, with Bradwell village to the east of the line and the Abbey to the west.
 Today, the small Bradwell Abbey district includes parkland and industry outside the Abbey grounds.

 The Abbey site in total is a Scheduled Monument.
 The Chapel of St Mary is a Grade I listed building.
 There are a further five Grade II listed buildings or structures on the Abbey grounds.